michaelkolesidis/emoji-minesweeper/docs/DOCS.md

 - Four levels: beginner, intermediate, expert, custom
 - Ability to create custom level by choosing dimensions and number of mines
+- Custom configurations that match beginner, intermediate, or expert automatically switch to the matching standard level
 - Custom level modal
+- Custom levels support 7x7 through 100x100 boards, with mines clamped to at least 10% of the board
 - Six themes: mine, flower, mushroom, bear, surf, and Japan
 - Dark mode